stevedatadog/katacoda-scenarios/dd-201/runbook1.md

 </pre>

 ## Custom Troubleshooting
-Next, let's add a link to the dashboard you used to debug your service.
-Since we worked on `store-frontend`, we can link to the [RUM Performance Overview](https://app.datadoghq.com/screen/integration/30292/rum---performance-overview?live=true) dashboard.
+Next, let's link to a dashboard that will help debug your service.
+Since we just added graphs from RUM performance, we can link to the [RUM Performance Overview](https://app.datadoghq.com/screen/integration/30292/rum---performance-overview?live=true) dashboard.

 This is an out-of-the-box dashboard for real-user-monitoring (RUM) that monitors metrics like page views and frontend errors.
 We can clone it to make changes.